 - one to four (1 - 4) years in prison, and

 Note that non-citizens convicted of being an accessory may also face deportation from the U.S. if the underlying offense in the case was a crime of moral turpitude in Nevada or another deportable crime in Nevada.
 Learn more about the criminal defense of immigrants in Nevada.

 Accused of being an accessory in Nevada?

 Call a lawyer for help...

-If you've been arrested for being an 'accessory after the fact' in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consult.
-We'll do our best to get the charges reduced or dismissed.
-Alternatively we can take the matter to trial in pursuit of a 'not guilty' verdict.
+If you have been arrested for being an "accessory after the fact" in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consult.
+We will do our best to get the charges reduced or dismissed.
+Alternatively, we can take the matter to trial in pursuit of a "not guilty" verdict.